JitpanooPolawath/USRL/README.md

   pip install torch gymnasium minari
 ```

-Running the VAE model to train the model on breakout, centipede, and demon attack.
+Running the VAE model to train it on breakout, centipede, and demon attack.
 ```bash
   python VAE.py
 ```